Managing Application Server Memory Settings

 In the general case, both JIRA & Confluence users will benefit from setting the minimum and maximum values identical.
 In larger installations, there is benefit to memory tuning, if there is a perceived performance issue.
 If you are experiencing Out of Memory Heap errors, try increasing the -Xmx and -Xms values for your installation to see if this resolves or helps resolve your issue.
 It's best to increase in small increments (eg 512mb at a time), to avoid having too large a heap, which can cause different problems.
 If increasing the memory does not help, please lodge a support ticket as there may be other factors contributing.

-Memory usage is most likely to be maximised under peak load, and when creating a site XML backup.
+Memory usage is most likely to be maximized under peak load, and when creating a site XML backup.
 In many cases, the backup can be the cause of the OOM, so increase -Xmx values and verify if a backup was occurring at the time of OOM.
 A quick rule of thumb for gauging the success of a memory adjustment is using simple anecdotal evidence from users.
 Is it snappier?
 The same?
 How does it handle while a backup is occurring?

 - If you normally perform manual XML site backups on your server, test your maximum memory requirements by performing a site XML backup while the server is under maximum load